Szprudowo

 Szprudowo is a village in the administrative district of Gmina Gniew, within Tczew County, Pomeranian Voivodeship, in northern Poland.
-It lies approximately 8 km north of Gniew, 23 km south of Tczew, and 53 km south of the regional capital Gdańsk.
 It is located within the ethnocultural region of Kociewie in the historic region of Pomerania.

+History

 Szprudowo was a royal village of the Polish Crown, administratively located in the Tczew County in the Pomeranian Voivodeship.

 During the German occupation of Poland (World War II), in 1939, the Germans murdered some Poles from Szprudowo along with inhabitants of other villages during large massacres in the Szpęgawski Forest, and expelled several Poles, whose farms were handed over to Germans as part of the Lebensraum policy.

 Sport

 The village is represented by the football club KP Keramzyt Szprudowo.
 First formed in 2003, the club initially played as Okland Optiroc Szprudowo competing in the Klasa B. Keramzyt Szprudowo currently groundshare with Mewa Gniew at their 300 capacity Gminny Ośrodek Sportu i Rekreacji w Gniewie, a municipal stadium located in the nearby town of Gniew.